 This rank is considered a master-level technical and tactical expert.
 Their primary duties include supporting brigade, division, corps, echelons, and command operations.
 They specialize in warrant officer leadership and representation responsibilities within their respective commands.

-Army Ranks Officer
+US Army Officer Ranks

 Commissioned officers are known as the managers, problem solvers, key influencers, and planners in the Army.
 So, apparently, they hold the highest ranks.
 They lead enlisted soldiers in all situations.
 Their duties include planning missions, giving orders, and assigning soldiers tasks to complete missions.